North Carolina - Jury Duty Compensation

 |Juror Daily Pay||Travel Reimbursement Per Mile|

 In North Carolina, jurors receive nominal compensation for each day spent at jury selection, or while serving on a jury.
-Jurors can also qualify to receive mileage reimbursement for travel related to their jury duty service.
+While other states provide jurors with mileage reimbursement for travel, this is not available in North Carolina.

 Juror pay is typically a token amount, set by state or local law decades ago, and is often very low due to not being not adjusted for inflation or rising costs of living.